-Both the functional and presentation currency of Incremental Oil and Gas Ltd is Australian dollars (\$).
-Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
-The functional currency for the US subsidiary is the US Dollar (USD).
+Until 31 December 2010, both functional and presentation currency of Incremental Oil and Gas Ltd was Australian dollars.
+Each entity in the Group determined its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
+The functional currency for the US subsidiary was United States (\$).
+At 1 January 2011 all companies in the group adopted US dollar functional and presentational currency.
+All amounts included in the financial statements are in US dollars unless otherwise indicated.